mikehoods/react-goalTracker-2.0-client/README.md

 ### Priority

 Similar to difficulty.
 You can set a priority level of: 'low', 'medium', or 'high' for your todo list.
-You can view your todo lists by priority level, so that you can be sure to take care of the most urgent tasks first.
+You can view your todo lists by priority level so that you can be sure to take care of the most urgent tasks first.

 ### Adding Steps

-The form will allow you to create as many steps or add as many tags for your todo list as you desire.
+The form will allow you to create as many steps or add as many tags to your todo list as you desire.
 To add new steps, click on the green '+' icon to the bottom right of the step list.
 Each step added is a required field.
 If you create too many, simply delete them.

 ### Deleting Steps